 On two pieces of parchment paper, draw circles 9 inches in diameter and place parchment paper upside-down on baking sheets.

-In a stand mixer or in a large bowl with hand mixer, beat the egg whites until soft peaks begin to form.
-Beat in sugar slowly until egg whites turn shiny and stiff.
+In a stand mixer or in a large bowl with hand mixer, beat the egg whites until soft peaks begin to form, about 2 minutes.
+Beat in sugar slowly until egg whites turn shiny and stiff, about 6-8 minutes.

 Fold chopped dark chocolate and cocoa gently into the egg whites until evenly dispersed.